-Furthermore, Equation 2 includes time fixed effects $(\psi_t)$ , municipality fixed effects $(\psi_m)$ , and the interaction of time fixed effects with $X{m,1980}$ , as defined above.
-Finally, $\epsilon{mt}$ represents the robust standard errors clustered at the language level.
+Furthermore, Equation 2 includes time fixed effects (ψ_t) , municipality fixed effects (ψ_m) , and the interaction of time fixed effects with $X{m,1980}$, as defined above.
+Finally, ε{mt} represents the robust standard errors clustered at the language level.
 The specification is estimated including only those municipalities where indigenous languages are spoken.

-Once again, interpreting $\gamma_1$ as the causal effect of SIL assumes parallel-trends: the outcomes of interest for municipalities which had the Bible translation earlier versus later would have evolved along parallel trends absent the difference in the Bible translation timing.
+Once again, interpreting γ_1 as the causal effect of SIL assumes parallel-trends: the outcomes of interest for municipalities which had the Bible translation earlier versus later would have evolved along parallel trends absent the difference in the Bible translation timing.
 In other words, I assume that, conditional on the baseline controls, there is no other variable that is correlated with both the outcome of interest and the timing of the translation.
-In Section 4.1 evidence to support the interpretation of $\gamma_1$ is provided by evaluating pre-trends.
+Evidence to support the interpretation of γ_1 is provided by evaluating pre-trends in Section 4.1.